 It’s realizing and manifesting your purpose.
 I think it’s at the heart of who I am.
 I feel blessed that I’ve found my true career.

-HC: My two favorite things in my business are collaborating with my clients and shooting the work.
+HEATHER: My two favorite things in my business are collaborating with my clients and shooting the work.
 My coach Beate has taught me if I’m not doing those two things, I need to farm it out and let other people help me.
-So under my direction I have eight to 10 subs.
+So under my direction I have 8-10 subs.
 They support my growth with their expertise and, in turn, I’m helping their businesses.

 Another favorite mantra of mine is from Tony Robbins, who says: If you’re going to take the island you have to be willing to burn the boats.